pandas-dev/pandas/doc/source/user_guide/visualization.rst

 .. versionchanged:: 1.0.0

-Pandas provides custom formatters for timeseries plots.
+pandas provides custom formatters for timeseries plots.
 These change the formatting of the axis labels for dates and times.
 By default, the custom formatters are applied only to plots created by pandas with :meth:`DataFrame.plot` or :meth:`Series.plot`.
 To have them apply to all